Frequently Asked Questions

 The lawyers who are representing the Representative Plaintiff took on this lawsuit on a contingency basis.

-At the Approval Hearing, Class Counsel will be asking the Court to approve the Settlement Agreement and also will be asking the Court to approve deductions from the Settlement Amount for administration expenses, Class Counsel fees and disbursements, and Plaintiff’s honoraria and applicable taxes.
+The Court has approved deductions from the Settlement Amount for administration expenses, Class Counsel fees and disbursements, and Plaintiff’s honoraria and applicable taxes.

-Class Counsel will be seeking legal fees in the amount of CA$1,725,000.00 plus applicable taxes, and disbursements in the amount of CAD$83,829.04, plus applicable taxes.
-Class Counsel will also be seeking an honoraria award to the Representative Plaintiff of CA$25,000.00.
-If approved, these amounts will be paid out of the Settlement Amount.
+The Court has approved legal fees in the amount of CA$1,725,000.00 plus applicable taxes, and disbursements in the amount of CAD$83,829.04, plus applicable taxes.
+An honoraria award to the Representative Plaintiff of CA$25,000.00 has also been approved.
+These amounts have been paid out of the Settlement Amount.